-Data Collection Data collection meets federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No Federal 303.124 Data collection.
-Regulation (a) Each statewide system must include a system for compiling and reporting timely and accurate data that meets the requirements in paragraph (b) of this section and \$\$303.700 through 303.702 and 303.720 through 303.724. (b) The data system required in paragraph (a) of this section must include a description of the process that the State uses, or will use, to compile data on infants or toddlers with disabilities receiving early intervention services under this part, including a description of the State's sampling methods, if sampling is used, for reporting the data required by the Secretary under sections 616 and 618 of the Act and \$\$303.700 through 303.707 and 303.720 through 303.724.
-AEIS Compliance Indicators Required GIFTS data are entered, and updates are submitted accurately and in a timely manner.
-Eligibility data (corresponds to summary date on eligibility report; "IFSP Complete" date cannot be entered until eligibility data is complete) Timely service dates/reason for late/no service delivery (Service delivery dates must be
+Data Collection Data collection Data collection meets federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No Federal 303.124 Data collection.
+Regulation (a) Each statewide system must include a system for compiling and reporting timely and accurate data that meets the requirements in paragraph (b) of this section and \$§303.700 through 303.702 and 303.720 through 303.724. (b) The data system required in paragraph (a) of this section must include a description of the process that the State uses, or will use, to compile data on infants or toddlers with disabilities receiving early intervention services under this part, including a description of the State's sampling methods, if sampling is used, for reporting the data required by the Secretary under sections 616 and 618 of the Act and §§303.700 through 303.707 and 303.720 through 303.724.
+AEIS Required GIFTS data are entered, and updates are submitted accurately and in a timely manner.
+Compliance Indicators Eligibility data (corresponds to summary date on eligibility report; "IFSP Complete" date cannot be entered until eligibility data is complete) • Timely service dates/reason for late/no service delivery (Service delivery dates must be

-Data Collection Data collection meets federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No entered within 60 days).
-IFSP plan services reflect current and accurate services (enter data within 30 days of the change) Transition Planning data (enter data as each step-in process is accomplished) COS is entered prior to the closure date.
+Data Collection Data collecti Data collection meets federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No entered within 60 days).
+IFSP plan services reflect current and accurate services (enter data within 30 days of the change) Transition Planning data (enter data as each step-in process is accomplished) COS exit data is entered prior to the closure date.
 Closures must be completed timely (within 14 days).
 Notes Initial and annual IFSPs must be entered into GIFTS within ten (10) days of the IFSP Begin Date or will not be eligible for Verification.
 Periodic database review will be completed by state office staff.
 All GIFTS data entry errors are identified and corrected within 30 days of its entry or Begin Date.

-Comprehensive System of Personnel Development CSPD meets federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No Regulations E tr (d) (d) (d) (d) (d) (d) (d) (d) (d) (d) 303.118 Comprehensive system of personnel development (CSPD).
-Each system must include a comprehensive system of personnel development, including the raining of paraprofessionals and the training of primary referral sources with respect to the basic components of early intervention services available in the State.
-A comprehensive system of personnel development- a) Must include- 1) Training personnel to implement innovative strategies and activities for the recruitment and etention of EIS providers; 2) Promoting the preparation of EIS providers who are fully and appropriately qualified to provide early intervention services under this part; and 3) Training personnel to coordinate transition services for infants and toddlers with disabilities who are transitioning from an early intervention service program under part C of the Act to a preschool program under section 619 of the Act, Head Start, Early Head Start, an elementary school program under part B of the Act, or another appropriate program. b) May include- 1) Training personnel to work in rural and inner-city areas; 2) Training personnel to support families in participating fully in the development and mplementation of the child's IFSP; and 4) Training personnel development standards funded under the State Advisory Council on
+Comprehensive System of Personnel Development CSPD meets federal r CSPD meets federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No Regulations Each trainin comp perso (a) M (1) Tr retent (2) Pr provio (3) Tr who a preso school (b) M (1) Tr (2) Tr (3) Tr (3) Tr (3) Tr (3) Tr 18 Comprehensive system of personnel development (CSPD). system must include a comprehensive system of personnel development, including the ng of paraprofessionals and the training of primary referral sources with respect to the basic onents of early intervention services available in the State.
+A comprehensive system of nnel development- ust include- aining personnel to implement innovative strategies and activities for the recruitment and tion of EIS providers; omoting the preparation of EIS providers who are fully and appropriately qualified to de early intervention services under this part; and aining personnel to coordinate transition services for infants and toddlers with disabilities are transitioning from an early intervention service program under part C of the Act to a hool program under section 619 of the Act, Head Start, Early Head Start, an elementary of program under part B of the Act, or another appropriate program. ay include- aining personnel to work in rural and inner-city areas; aining personnel to support families in participating fully in the development and mentation of the child's IFSP; and aining personnel who provide services under this part using standards that are consistent early learning personnel development standards funded under the State Advisory Council on